-We embrace sustainable best practices and work towards a carbon neutral destination by 2024
+We embrace sustainable best practices to reduce our impact on the environment and work towards a carbon neutral Mandai by 2024 through:

-- Upgrading of aging equipment to high energy efficiency models
+- Upgrading of aging equipment to more energy efficient ones

-- Recycling of horticultural waste into mulch for planting bed and animal bedding.
-Some 30 back-of-house animal care areas for care are using the bedding.
+Recycling of horticultural waste into mulch for planting beds and animal bedding.
+Some 30 back-of-house animal care areas for care are using the bedding

-- Black soldier fly research on upcycling of food waste – to explore further enhancement and scale up research opportunity
+- Black soldier fly and blue worm upcycling of animal food waste

 - Catered facilities for Horticulture waste recycling (for new parks)